-- 1) Nitrite: Values of Nitrite at all location was well within the standard. - 2) Nitrate: Results of Nitrate are also observed below standard limit (42 mg/L). - 3) Residual Free Chlorine: Values are below the detectable limit in all 12 samples collected. - 4) Total Ammonia: Values are below the detectable limit in all samples collected. - 5) Fluoride: Values are below the acceptable standards, below<0.05mg/L. - 6) Sulphide: All the readings of sulphide are below detectable limit in all 12 samples collected. - 7) Sodium Absorption Ratio: These values fit within range of water quality criteria of CPCB. - 8) Total Kjeldahl nitrogen: All 12 water sample collected exceeded the standard limit of TKN and ranged in between 0.69 mg/L to 1.14 mg/L concentration. - 9) Fish Bioassay: All location obtained 100% survival was observed. - 10) Boron:5 out of the 12 water samples collected had Boron concentration higher than the prescribed value of 0.01 mg/L. - 11) Surface Active Agents: All 4 samples showed below detectable limit.
+- 1) Nitrite: Values of Nitrite at all 12 locations was well within the standard. - 2) Nitrate: Results of Nitrate are also observed below standard limit (45 mg/L).
+The highest value of Nitrate was observed at Hotel Tapovan NH-3 with 41.7 - 3) Residual Free Chlorine: Values are below the detectable limit in all 12 samples collected. - 4) Total Ammonia: Values are below the detectable limit in all samples collected. - 5) Fluoride: Values are below detectable limit in 4 samples selected.
+Only at Dashrath Pandit Nikam, Plot No-4 borewell water sample the result with 1.28 mg/L exceeded the standard limit of 1 mg/L - 6) Sulphide: All the readings of sulphide are below detectable limit in all 12 samples collected. - 7) Sodium Absorption Ratio: All the readings of Sodium absorption ratio are also below detectable limit in all 12 samples collected. - 8) Total Kjeldahl nitrogen: In all 12 samples collected the level of TKN ranged in between 0.28 mg/L to 2 mg/L concentration. - 9) Fish Bioassay: All location obtained 100% survival was observed at 9 out of 12 samples collected. - 10) Boron: Boron was detected only at Vrusabh Industry with 0.147 mg/L concentration. - 11) Surface Active Agents: All 12 samples showed below detectable limit. - 12) Metals: All the metals are below the detectable limit except Iron at few locations are observed within the acceptable limits of drinking water standards.